Glaucoma is usually caused by too much fluid pressing on the nerve

 The third is one of the beta-blocker drops such

-as betaxalol or timolol or teoptic.
+as betaxalol or timolol.
 These drops switch the tap

 off that makes the fluid.
 You generally should not use these